Expert Help in Identifying Protected Trees within Northern Beaches

 What happens if I carry out work on a protected tree without permission?

-If you work on a tree that is protected without the appropriate authorizations, you could be subject to massive fines or even prison.
+If you work on a tree that is protected without obtaining the necessary permits, you could be facing massive fines or even prison.

-Can I appeal to a TPO or preservation order?
+Can I appeal an TPO or preservation order?

-Can I remove a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion